 The way of Mary, Our Lady, Mother of God

-Mary’s life was one of many journeys – often spiritual voyages.
-As a young girl she was called from the obscurity of a hidden village (Lk 1.48) to a role and future she could barely imagine but embraced wholeheartedly to be the mother of the Christ (Lk.
-1.38)
+Mary’s life was one of many journeys – some were hard and physical, whilst others were internal, spiritual voyages.
+As a young girl she was called from the obscurity of a hidden village to a role and future she could barely imagine, but embraced wholeheartedly.
+When the young virgin Mary agreed to become the mother of Christ, it changed the world forever.

-Like so many women of faith today, Mary’s life was marked by dramatic change, many journeys and a call to spiritual leadership in the community.
+Like so many women of faith, Mary’s life was marked by dramatic change, many difficult journeys and a call to spiritual leadership in her community.

 Mary of the Way, pray for us all.